-- 2.1 "Adjusted Gross Revenues" means gross revenues less all cash prizes or the aggregate price of merchandise prizes, except in the case of the games of draw poker and stud poker.
-Regarding games of draw poker and stud poker, "adjusted gross revenues" means the time buy-ins or tournament fees collected by the Licensee. - 2.2 "Applicant" means any Person or entity who has applied for a License under the provisions of this Code.
+2.1 "Adjusted Gross Revenues" means gross revenues less all cash prizes or the aggregate price of merchandise prizes, except in the case of the games of draw poker and stud poker.
+Regarding games of draw poker and stud poker, "adjusted gross revenues" means the time buy-ins or tournament fees collected by the Licensee.

-- 2.3 "Application" means a request for the issuance of a License under the provisions of this Code. - 2.4 "Association" means representatives from California tribes, the California State Division of Gaming Control and the California Gambling Control Commission as established pursuant to Section 2.2 of the Compact. - 2.5 "Bingo" means the game of chance commonly known as bingo (whether or not electronic, computer or other technologic aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, in which the holder of each card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and in which the game is won by the first Person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tipiars, instant bingo and other games similar to bingo. - 2.6 "Breakage" means the remainder by which the amount payable on each dollar wagered exceeds a multiple of ten cents, and in a minus pool, five cents. - 2.7 "Capital Cost" means any disbursement for Personal property, the useful life of which is expected to extend beyond one year. - 2.8 "Cash" means any currency commonly accepted as legal tender, including but not limited to currency, traveler's checks, credit cards, and electronic debit cards. - 2.9 "Casino" means an establishment in which several Gaming activities or enterprises are operated. - 2.10 "Charitable Gaming Ticket" means any game piece used in the play of a paper pull tab game, or jar ticket game, or raffle. - 2.11 "Cheating" means a Person's operating or playing in any game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself or someone in privity with him an advantage over and above the chance of the game.
+- 2.2 "Applicant" means any Person or entity who has applied for a License under the provisions of this Code. - 2.3 "Application" means a request for the issuance of a License under the provisions of this Code. - 2.4 "Bingo" means the game of chance commonly known as bingo (whether or not electronic, computer or other technologic aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, in which the holder of each card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and in which the game is won by the first Person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tip-jars, instant bingo and other games similar to bingo. - 2.5 "Breakage" means the remainder by which the amount payable on each dollar wagered exceeds a multiple of ten cents, and in a minus pool, five cents. - 2.6 "Capital Cost" means any disbursement for Personal property, the useful life of which is expected to extend beyond one year. - 2.7 "Cash" means any currency commonly accepted as legal tender, including but not limited to currency, traveler's checks, credit cards, and electronic debit cards. - 2.8 "Casino" means an establishment in which several Gaming activities or enterprises are operated. - 2.9 "Charitable Gaming Ticket" means any game piece used in the play of a paper pull tab game, or jar ticket game, or raffle. - 2.10 "Cheating" means a Person's operating or playing in any game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself or someone in privity with him an advantage over and above the chance of the game.

-2.12 "Class II Gaming" means:
+2.11 "Class II Gaming" means:

-- 2.12.1 The game of chance commonly known as bingo (whether or not electronic, computer, or other technologic aids are used in connection therewith): - (A) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations;
+2.11.1 The game of chance commonly known as bingo (whether or not electronic, computer, or other technologic aids are used in connection therewith):

+(A) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations;

-- (B) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are shown or electronically determined; and - (C) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo; and - (D) card games that - (i) are explicitly authorized by the laws of the State, or - (ii) are not explicitly prohibited by the laws of the State and are played at any location in the State, but only if such card games are played in conformity with those laws and regulations (if any) of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games.
+(B) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and but only if such card games are played in conformity with those laws and regulations (if any) of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games.